 “Lester!”
 Charlotte cried indignantly.
 “You’re using the Imperius Curse on someone?
 I heard that, you know.
 It’s illegal.”

 He said something back, but we couldn’t hear him – only the buzzing.
 Mulciber laughed.
 Snape looked up from his book and flicked his wand, and the buzzing stopped.
 “Well.
 How nice of you to butt in.”
 Then he resumed watching the Hufflepuff girl, and then back to his book.

 “I was just saying,” said Lester, “I don’t know what you heard, but I didn’t do anything.
 She seems to be really tired… bet it’s all the studying for her O.W.L.s, maybe she hasn’t slept in a few days—”

-“People don’t run into walls like this when they’re tired,” I said as another shower of books cascaded off the shelf.
-“You take that curse off her!”
+“People don’t run into walls like this when they’re tired,” said Charlotte as another shower of books cascaded off the shelf.
+“You take that curse off her.”

-Mulciber looked up at me insolently.
+Mulciber looked up at Charlotte and me insolently.
 “You want to be next?” he sneered.
 I wished Mark were here to see this – then maybe he wouldn’t idolize Mulciber so much.